Stride-Apollo/Stride-Report/source/documentationplan.rst

   - Where do I find the executable?
   - How do I use this generator?
 What is the correct XML format?

-- Multiregion
+- Multi region

-  - How do I use multiregion?
+  - How do I use multi region?
 Are there consequences I need to be aware of?

 - Scientific visualisation